foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

   }
 ```

 The first thing we're doing here is setting a new constant called `context` that's equal to `super.getData()`.
-We're using `context` for the variable name so that we can avoid the `data.data` changes mentioned in the previous step of the tutorial and can instead use references like `context.data.attributes.level.value`.
+We're using `context` for the variable name to distinguish it from `actorData` and to help establish that it's a variable only used for sheet data.

 > **What is super.getData()?**
 >
 > Calling `super.getData()` will execute the `getData()` method in the `ActorSheet` class that we extended for this, so it's helpful to be aware of what exactly that gives when we execute it.
-As of Foundry 0.8.6, it returns an object structured as:
+As of Foundry v10, it returns an object structured as:
 >
-> `data`: A safe duplicate of the actor's data usable in sheets
+> `system`: A safe duplicate of the actor's data usable in sheets
 > `actor`: The actor document
 > `items`: Items on the actor document
 > `effects`: Active Effects on the actor document